markolbert/J4JCommandLine/docs/usage.md

 All you do is invoke an instance of BindingTargetBuilder to create a BindingTarget for your configuration type, bind properties of the configuration type to option keys and call Parse() on the BindingTarget.
-If the result is anything other than MappingResults.Success there was a problem (and you should probably abort the app).
+If the result is false there was a problem (and you should probably abort the app).

 Along the way you can set option descriptions, default values and validators.
 The subsystem for displaying errors and help is defined